maxrzaw/strava-reminders/README.md

 ## TODO

+- Subscribe to webhooks from the strava api
+- I'll probably need to do something with the refresh token
 - Business logic in the server
-- Linking a user to their Strava account and saving the tokens to the database
 - Authorization for content specific to the logged in user
   - Hopefully I can do this with middleware
 - Lightweight notification solution